Nicholas School of the Environment: School facilities and technology

-The school is headquartered in Grainger Hall, a 70,000-square-foot, five-story glass-and-concrete building, located on Circuit Drive on Duke’s West Campus that incorporates green features and technologies inside and out.
-It has been designed to meet or exceed the criteria for LEED Green Building platinum certification, the highest level of sustainability.
-Duke University’s Grainger Hall Received LEED Platinum Certification on October 26, 2015.
+Since 2014, the Nicholas School has been based in Grainger Hall on Duke's Durham campus.
+The school was previously based in the Levine Science Research Center.

+Grainger Hall

+Grainger Hall is a 70,000-square-foot, five-story glass-and-concrete building located on Circuit Drive on Duke’s West Campus.
+When the building opened in 2014, it was originally known as Environment Hall.
+In 2018, the building was renamed Grainger Hall in recognition of a $20 million donation from the Grainger Family Descendants Fund at The Chicago Community Trust.

 The hall houses five classrooms, a 105-seat auditorium, 45 private offices, 72 open office spaces, a 32-seat computer lab, an outdoor courtyard and an environmental art gallery, as well as conference rooms, shared workrooms and common.

+Grainger Hall was designed achieve a LEED Platinum Certification, the U.S. Green Building Council's highest level of sustainability certification, which it received on October 26, 2015.
 Green features range from rooftop solar panels and innovative climate control and water systems, to special windows that moderate light and heat, to an organic orchard and sustainably designed landscaping.

+Levine Science Research Center

-The building sits in front of the A Wing of Levine Science Research Center (LSRC) its former home.
-That wing of the LSRC is currently undergoing renovations to house laboratories and student services oriented offices.
+The Levine Science Research Center (LSRC) is an interdisciplinary research facility at Duke University.
+The A Wing of the LSRC is the former home of the Nicholas School and is currently undergoing renovations to house laboratories and student services oriented offices.
 The Division of Earth and Climate Sciences occupies renovated laboratories in the Old Chemistry building on the West Campus with plans to relocate to new space in LSRC and Grainger Hall sometime in 2019.
 The division maintains facilities for geochemical analysis and climate modeling studies.

-The School also holds classes in the Old Chemistry building as well as in Gross Hall.
-Also inside Gross Hall is the Duke University Energy Initiative.